scmacdon/AWSTracker/Readme.md

 ![AWS Tracking Application](images/SpringBean.png)

-Top deploy the AWS Tracker application to the AWS Elastic Beanstalk:
+To deploy the *AWS Tracker* application to the AWS Elastic Beanstalk:

 1. Choose **Create New Application**.
 This opens a wizard that creates your application and launches an appropriate environment.
 2. In the *Create New Application* dialog, enter the following values: